ResearchComputing/CUmulus_tutorials/tutorial1/README.md

 * Choose your project (top left)
   * _Note: Generally users only have 1 project_

-* There are 4 main sections
+* There are 4 main sections we use to administer projects:
   * `Compute`
   * `Volumes`
   * `Networks`